 Please remember to say whether the person to take the course is a junior (under 18) and state their age or for an adult state "senior"

-If you are on our waiting list and can't wait to have your first go at archery, you could try one of our Sunday Have-a-Go events.
+If you are on our waiting list and can't wait to have your first go at archery, you could try one of our taster sessions.
 These are not training courses but do give beginners a first experience of handling a bow and a chance to find out if archery is for you.
 The one hour session will normally be held on the last Sunday of the month, dates will be added to the events page on Facebook when available, so please check there.